History of assassination: Roman history

-Some of the most famous assassinations in history have taken place in the Roman Empire.
-Many of these assassinations were for political gain, like that of Gaius Julius Caesar.

-Julius Caesar was one of the three leaders of the First Triumvirate of the Roman Republic.
-After the other two members of the Triumvirate died, Julius Caesar became so popular he was proclaimed 'Dictator for Life', but the senate of the Roman Republic saw this as the end of the Republic, so, on the Ides of March (March 15) of 44 BC, the Roman Senate, including Marcus Junius Brutus the Younger who was a friend of Caesar went to the Senate, and when Caesar arrived, they stabbed him to death.
-When he was dying, Caesar is said to have looked at Brutus and said "Kaì sú, téknon" (meaning "You too, child").
-Soon after this, the Second Triumvirate was formed, ending in the collapse of the Roman Republic and the creation of the Roman Empire by Augustus Caesar.
+Some of the most famous assassinations in history have taken place in the Rome.
+Arguably the most famous assassination is that of Gaius Julius Caesar.
+After Caesar won the civil war in 49 BCE, he was proclaimed dictator perpetuo, (dictator in perpetuity) which led some members of the senate of the Roman Republic to see this as the end of the republic and the establishment of a monarchy or tyranny.
+On the Ides of March (March 15) of 44 BC, conspirators including Marcus Junius Brutus the Younger and Cassius waited until Caesar arrived in the Senate, where they stabbed him to death.
+When he was dying, Caesar is said to have looked at Brutus and allegedly uttered "Kaì sú, téknon" (meaning "You too, child").

-Another Roman assassination was that of Caligula, the great-grandson of Augustus Caesar.
-He was overthrown by the military, had his head cut off, and was soon replaced by Claudius.
-There were many other, less important assassinations, and many more attempted assassinations, but none that had much meaning in the formation and history of the Roman Empire.

 One of the earliest accounts of a historical assassination society were the Jewish sicarii in 6 A.D. during the Roman occupation of Israel.
 This group performed high-risk assassinations of Roman military individuals and other Jewish countrymen who have sided with them, with the use of daggers hidden in cloaks, sometimes performed in broad daylight before disappearing in the crowd.
 One of their most infamous assassinations was that of Jonathan the High Priest.
 Their name comes from the latin word sica, a type of dagger.
 To this day sicario (plural sicari) means "hit man" or "assassin" in Italian.